Doctor of Business Administration

-In both on-campus and online modes, a strong professional relationship between candidates and their supervisors will be fostered.
+In both the on-campus and online study modes, a strong professional relationship between candidates and their supervisors will be fostered.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.

 To help you identify how much credit you may receive for your related prior learning visit SCU Pathways.

 An application for advanced standing must be submitted so we can assess your prior learning.
 Please apply for advanced standing at the same time as you apply for admission into this course, because the amount of credit awarded will determine the sequence of units you will study.Go to course structure to see if specific advanced standing rules also apply to this course.